ncsoft/osc-enterprise-ko/chapter/Chapter 5_Compliance Processes and Policies.md

   Attention: Open Source Compliance
   Street Address
   City, State, Postal Code Country
   FooBar makes every possible effort to make the source code publicly available at http://opensource.foobar.com (“Website”) within reasonable business delays.
   Before sending your written request, please check the Website, as the source code may already be published there.

   또는

   To obtain a copy of the source code being made publicly available by FooBar, Inc. (“FooBar”) related to software used in this FooBar product (“Product”), you should send your request in writing to opensourcecompliance@foobar.com.
   FooBar makes every possible effort to make the source code publicly available at http://opensource.foobar.com (“Website”) within reasonable business delays.
   Before sending your written request, please check the Website, as the source code may already be published there
   ```
 <br>

 ### 2. 소스코드 패키지 준비
+공개할 버전의 소스코드 패키지 준비
 <br>

 ### 3. 배포 전 체크리스트 확인